 The program is based at the UGA Costa Rica Campus at the head of the San Luis Valley adjacent to the Monteverde Cloud Forest Preserve.
 The campus is high enough in elevation to offer a temperate climate year-round.

-The Croatia Maymester Study Abroad Program offers students the opportunity to study various aspects of Croatian culture and society.
+The Croatia Maymester Study Abroad Program (currently on hiatus) offers students the opportunity to study various aspects of Croatian culture and society.
 Courses are taught by UGA faculty and use active engagement approaches that will take students into different regions and allow them to interact with scholars from Croatian universities and research institutes, local government officials, leaders of non-governmental organizations, and citizens from different walks of life.
 CED’s Landscape Architecture course focuses on the role of the cultural and natural heritage in the development of Croatia within a European and international context.
 Students will examine how Croatia conserves, interprets, and manages its historic towns and monuments, cultural landscapes, traditional crafts and products and other aspects of its tangible and intangible heritage and utilizes them for economic and social development.